 You want help getting newborn baby to sleep longer overnight.
 I hear you Mama, and you have come to the right place!
 The newborn stage can be tough, which is exactly why I created my Newborn Sleep Program.
 In it you will learn everything I know about newborn sleep, which is a lot!

-I sooooo often have mamas calling me in desperation in the newborn stage, which is exactly why I created my Newborn Sleep Program.
-Families need help in that first, brief portion of their baby’s life, but there is a lot of contradictory information out there.
+Through my decade of sleep consulting, I know how much help families need in that first, brief portion of their baby’s life.
+And I also know there is a lot of contradictory information out there.
 Further, I acutely recall that when I had my first child people would tell me, “Don’t worry, things get so much better after week 12.”
-They may as well have said after year 12, because that’s how it felt to hear that I’d need to endure another several weeks of the newborn stage.
+They may as well have said after year 12!
+That’s how it felt to hear that I’d need to endure another several weeks of the newborn stage.
 So, without further ado, here is a sneak peek of some of my best newborn sleep tips for the first 12 weeks of life.

 #1: Have realistic expectations.